 1) Just because you submitted an offer does not mean you are owed some sort of response.
 If you decide to put an offer and you get no response, consider your offer rejected.
 A seller is not obligated to sign a rejected offer nor are they obligated to respond to an offer.

 3) Legally, contracts are only enforceable when all parties have signed the contract and all parties are aware the contract is signed.
-There have been instances of verbal agreement between parties and a last minute offer comes in and trumps the offer that has been verbally agreed to.
+There have been instances of a verbal agreement between parties and a last-minute offer comes in and trumps the offer that has been verbally agreed to.
 Make sure as soon as everything is agreed to both parties sign immediately.

 4) Your acceptance deadline in your contract, really means nothing.
-If a sellers does not sign in your 12 or 24 hour deadline are you really going to walk away?
+If a seller does not sign in your 12 or 24-hour deadline are you really going to walk away?
 Sellers may stall a little in hopes of receiving a better offer.

 5) There are no real laws governing how multiple offers are handled.
 The only law is all offers must be presented to the seller by the listing agent in a timely manner.